Bosson

-Staffan Olsson (born 21 February 1969), better known by his stage name Bosson, is a Swedish singer-songwriter.
+Staffan Olsson (born 21 February 1969), better known by his stage name Bosson, is a Swedish singer and songwriter.

 Early life

 His stage name comes from the fact that his father's first name is Bo – hence he is Bo's son.

 Career

 Bosson first gained nationwide fame in Sweden when he imitated Michael Jackson in the first season of Sikta mot stjärnorna, performing "Black or White" and winning his semi-final.
 His big break as a solo artist came when composing and performing the song "One in a Million", from the album One in a Million, which became a Top 10 hit in Europe and Asia in 2000 and 2001, which also appeared in the film Miss Congeniality.
 He wrote it for his then-girlfriend Jessica Olérs, Miss Sweden 1998, and was nominated for a Golden Globe.

 Two years later, the successful follow-up Rockstar was released.
 The year after, he competed in Melodifestivalen with a song he released that year, Efharisto.
 But in the second opportunity round (andra chansen) he finished 6th, only beating Fredrik Kempe and Anne-Lie Rydé.
 In June 2007, he released his fourth album Future's Gone Tomorrow / Life Is Here Today and in June 2013, he released his fifth album Best of 11-Twelve.
 He served as an opening act for Britney Spears during her tour in 2000, and has toured with Kylie Minogue.
 He has also written songs for Amy Grant and the famous guitarist Al Di Meola.
 As well as in his native Sweden, Bosson has achieved huge success and toured extensively in countries like Russia, Ukraine, Belarus and Kazakhstan.
 He also performed with Dima Bilan.